Standard Bank Group is the largest African banking group by assets and earnings offering a full range of banking and related financial services.

-Our strategy is to build the leading African financial services organisation using all our competitive advantages to the full.
-We will focus on delivering superior sustainable shareholder value by serving the needs of our customers through first-class, on-the-ground, operations in chosen countries in Africa.
+Our strategy is to build the leading Africa-focused financial services organisation using all our competitive advantages to the full.
+We will focus on delivering superior sustainable shareholder value by serving the needs of our customers through first-class, on-the-ground operations in chosen countries in Africa.
 We will also connect other selected emerging markets to Africa and to each other, applying our sector expertise, particularly in natural resources, globally.
 Our key differentiator is people who are passionate about our strategy wherever in the world they are based.

 Standard Bank is involved in community activities including: